 Here are the most common questions you may run into regarding grey and white hair.

-The grey or white hair is due to the presence/absence of melanin in hair follicles.
+Whether hair appears grey or white depends on the presence or absence of melanin.
 People with grey hair have little melanin remaining, while those with white hair have no melanin.

 Once your hair turns grey or white due to genetics or age, you cannot reverse it.
 At this stage, your hair follicles no longer produce melanin and can’t regain that capability.